Purpose and Application

 Service Animals include but are not limited to guide dogs.

 The customer is the term used in the AODA Legislation to describe any person who receives goods or services.
-The primary recipients of Synergie Hunt International’s services are contracted employees, applicants, candidates and clients who pay for the service.
+The primary recipients of Synergie Hunt’s services are contracted employees, applicants, candidates and clients who pay for the service.

 - Alternate Format

 - Alternate format means any other way of publishing information beyond traditional printing.

 - Assistive devices means an auxiliary aid such as communication aids, cognitions aids, personal mobility aids and medical aids (ie canes, crutches, wheelchairs, hearing aids etc)

 Synergie Hunt is committed to providing exceptional and accessible service for all applicants, candidates, contracted employees, clients and other customers.
 Services will be provided in a manner that respects the dignity and independence to all customers.
 The provision of services to persons with disabilities will be integrated wherever possible.
 Persons with disabilities will be given an opportunity equal to that given to others, to obtain, use or benefit from the goods and services provided by and on behalf of the Synergie Hunt.

 a.
 Every person who deals with members of the public or who participates in developing Synergie Hunt’s policies, practices and procedures governing the provision of goods and services to the public; including Company staff, volunteers, agents, contractors and others who provide service on behalf of Synergie Hunt will receive training regarding the provision of goods and services to persons with disabilities.